 Scientific Study: Considerable scientific knowledge was accumulated in a Master's Thesis by Jo Ann Banks in 1978 at the University of Wisconsin.
 Read it here -11.7mb file).

-Eloise Butler first recorded planting this plant on May 17, 1909 in the north end of the bog.
+Eloise Butler first recorded planting this plant on May 17, 1909 in the north end of the wetland.
 She obtained specimens from a source near Cannon Falls which is in Goodhue County and remarked in her log - "Poor material, probably will not grow."
 Martha Crone planted 175 of them on April 18, 1946 and more in 1955 without listing her source, but it must have been from one of those three counties where they are native.
 The plant was listed on Martha Crone's 1951 Garden Census and on all the subsequent census of Garden plants.

 Endangered: Minnesota Dwarf Troutlily is currently listed on the Minnesota DNR list of endangered species.
 It is also the only Minnesota plant species on the Federal endangered list.
 There is also a good introduced representation at the Minnesota Landscape Arboretum.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.

 Friends of the Wild Flower Garden, Inc. Text and photos are by G. D. Bebeau unless otherwise credited. "www.friendsofthewildflowergarden.org"